 How to protect yourself from trademark squatting in China?

-Lack of legal trademark protection in China results mostly from a lack of knowledge of foreign entrepreneurs.
+Foreign importers and exports don’t register their trademarks in China because they don’t know it is advised.
 If you plan to start doing business in China and already know about the „first to file” rule, it’s really easy to avoid trademark squatting in China.
-You have to register your trademark in China before you undertake any business dealings with Chinese partners.
-And, in case of exporters, even before you exhibit at the trade fair for the first time.
-Otherwise, the third party can exploit your unpreparedness very easily.
+You have to register your trademark in China before you undertake any business with Chinese partners.
+And, in the case of exporters, even before you exhibit at the trade fair for the first time.
+Otherwise, the third party can exploit your negligence very easily.
 If someone else registers your trademark in China, the fault will be yours too.

 In 2017, nearly six million applications for trademark registration were filed with the Trademark Office in China.
 Why your company isn’t among them?
-Register your trademark in China before someone precedes you.
+Register your trademark in China before someone does it.

 ExamineChina helps in the registration procedure.
 If you want to protect your company in China – feel free to contact us.